Things young people love about health cover

 Carer Gateway says that you should get legal help to write a will.
 This means that if you do buy a will kit, it’s a good idea to get a solicitor to check it.

 Another good tip is for a solicitor to keep a copy of will (in case of fire or flood damage to a property).
-It’s also handy for the will’s executor to know where the will is kept.
+It’s also helpful for the will’s executor to know where the will is kept.

 For more info on wills, visit moneysmart.